Call now for a FREE Consultation

 Causing Death By Dangerous Driving

 Causing death by dangerous driving falls under section 1 of the Road Traffic Act 1988.
-The maximum sentence for this offence is fourteen years imprisonment, although this would usually be between two and fourteen years imprisonment.
+The maximum sentence for this offence life imprisonment, for offences committed after 28th June 2022.

 Is Careless Driving A Summary Only Offence?

 Careless driving, also known as driving without due care and attention, involves the standard of driving falling below what is expected of a competent and careful driver.
 This offence is usually a summary only offence.
-This means that it can only be heard in a Magistrates’ court, and a jury is not required for the hearing.
+This means that it can only be heard in a Magistrates’ court, for a bench of Magistrates or a District Judge to make a decision.

 Careless driving might include: